ceteri/spark-exercises/textrank/README.md

 # Microservices, Containers, and Machine Learning

-This project illustrates how to run advanced text analytics and graph algorithms at scale.
+A frequently asked question on the Apache Spark user email list concerns where to find data sets for evaluating the code.

+Oddly enough, the collect of archived messages for this email list provides an excellent data set to evalute machine learning, graph algorithms, text analytics, time-series analysis, etc.

+Not every use case fits Big Data...

-Its archtecture demonstrates how to combine microservices and containers along with Big Data frameworks, for a practical approach to scaling out production systems.
+This archtecture demonstrates how to combine microservices and containers along with Big Data frameworks, to leverage the best of each approach.

+That provides a practical way to scale out production systems.

 The intended use case helps surface insights about an open source developer community, based on the activity of its email forum.

+In a sense, these insighs assist the community to become more self-aware.

 As an example, we use data from the `<user@spark.apache.org>` [email list archives](http://mail-archives.apache.org).